stallman-j/ekonomR/vignettes/fixed-effects-estimation.md

 # Overview

-We're continuing our vignette series of analyzing the evidence of a Green Kuznets curve, or the hypothesis that as a country grows richer (per capita), environmental quality first deteriorates and then improves, in the context of greenhouse gas emissions.
+We're continuing our vignette series of analyzing the evidence of a Green Kuznets curve, or the hypothesis that as a country grows richer, environmental quality first deteriorates and then improves, in the context of greenhouse gas emissions.

 In this vignette, we're going to move away from the cross-sectional regression of the [Basic Regression](https://stallman-j.github.io/ekonomR/vignettes/basic-regression/), and focus on controlling for certain types of factors with fixed effects.

 # Data

-The dataset we'll be using has already merged the following datasets, and created per-capita measures for gross domestic product (GDP) and greenhouse gases (GHGs)
+The dataset we'll be using includes per-capita measures for gross domestic product (GDP) and greenhouse gases (GHGs) from the following sources:

 - population data from the [World Population Prospects](https://population.un.org/wpp/Download/Standard/MostUsed/) (WPP)
 - GDP data from the [Penn World Tables](https://www.rug.nl/ggdc/productivity/pwt/?lang=en) (PWT)